 What percentage are businesses planning to increase their ecommerce investments by, on average, globally?
 How many consumers have interacted with chatbots on their mobile phones while using an ecommerce site?
 What do cart abandonment rates look like for each sector?

-These are just some of the questions answered by the data included in Econsultancy’s Ecommerce Statistics Compendium, a collection of the most recent statistics and market data publicly available on online marketing, ecommerce, the internet and related digital media.
-This data is drawn from Econsultancy’s Internet Statistics Database.
+These are just some of the questions answered by the data included in Econsultancy’s Ecommerce Statistics Compendium, a collection of the most recent statistics and market data publicly available on online marketing, ecommerce, the internet and related digital media, all drawn from Econsultancy’s Internet Statistics Database.

-If you need to quickly pull together some stats for benchmarking, create a use case for a new marketing strategy, or need a hand convincing the board to invest in a new channel or tool, search the Ecommerce Statistics Compendium for evidence to support your case.
+If you need to quickly pull together some stats on add-to-cart rates for desktop or mobile, are investigating the utility of chatbots for dealing with customer queries, or want to know how Walmart performs against Amazon on Prime Day, search the Ecommerce Statistics Compendium for evidence to support your case.
 Examples of findings in the compendium include:

-These are the figures behind the most important trends in digital marketing.
-They have been collated from information available to the public and sorted by sector and region – we’ve done the hard work so you don’t have to.
+These are the figures behind the most important trends in ecommerce.
+They have been collated from information available to the public and sorted by sector and topic – we’ve done the hard work so you don’t have to.